-- restrictive than the foregoing regulations. - (iii) Electronic message billboards shall observe the same yards and setbacks required for buildings or other structures in the district on which they are located. - (iv) No electronic message billboard sign shall be located nearer than three hundred (300') feet to any residential district boundary line. - (v) No electronic message billboard sign shall be located nearer than two hundred (200') feet to any public right of way intersection of local, major collectors or arterials. - (vi) Electronic message billboard signs shall not consist of more than one (1) panel per side and each sign installation shall be separated from any other billboard sign installation by the following minimum distances: - All electronic message billboards shall not be located closer than 700' to any other electronic billboard and 500' to any traditional billboard. - A legal nonconforming billboard may be modified to an electronic message billboard.
-However the following additional conditions must be met: - a.
-Removal of another existing legal nonconforming billboard. - b.
-Electronic message billboard shall not be operated between the hours of 10:00 p.m. to 6:00 a.m. if it is within 300' of a residential district boundary line.
-Hours of operation to be continuous to accommodate emergency situations. - (vii) An electronic message billboard shall display static messages only that should maintain a hold time of at least eight (8) seconds and each message change must be accomplished within two (2) seconds or less and must occur simultaneously on the entire sign face. - (viii) The sign shall not be configured to resemble or simulate a warning or danger signal or any official lights or signs used to control traffic.
+- (1) All billboard signs shall meet height determinations in section 12.004.005 (b)(1)(D)(5). - (2) No billboard sign shall be located nearer than one hundred twenty-five (125) feet to any residential district boundary line. - (3) Billboards must be at least 500' separation from each other on the same side of the street; - (4) All billboard signs must be placed in compliance with state and federal regulations, even if more restrictive than the foregoing regulations. - (5) Billboards and Electronic Message Billboards are prohibited in the following area: - i.
+Historic Districts Old Town, Ft.
+Concho.
+And Downtown and Historic Overlay Zone; - ii.
+Cultural Overlay District - iii.
+River Corridor Overlay District - iv.
+Downtown Overlay District - (B) Electronic message Billboards regulations - (1) No electronic message billboard sign shall be located nearer than one hundred and twenty-five feet (125') feet to any residential district boundary line. - (2) Electronic Message Billboard must dim by 250 nits from 10 PM to 5AM when located nearer than one hundred and twenty-five feet (125') to any residential district boundary. - (3) Electronic message billboard signs shall not consist of more than one (1) panel per side and each sign installation shall be separated from any other billboard sign installation by the following minimum distances: - (5) An electronic message billboard shall display static messages only that should maintain a hold time of at least eight (8) seconds and each message change must be accomplished within two (2) seconds or less and must occur simultaneously on the entire sign face. - (6) The sign shall not be configured to resemble or simulate a warning or danger signal, or any official lights or signs used to control traffic.
 The sign shall not display light of such intensity to cause glare on adjacent property, impair vision, or otherwise result in a nuisance to the public.
-The sign shall come equipped with automatic dimming technology which automatically adjusts the sign's brightness based on surrounding light conditions. - (ix) The electronic message billboard sign must contain a default mechanism that will freeze the sign in one position if a malfunction occurs. - (x) Upon notification from proper law enforcement agencies, public safety or emergency management authorities, the sign operators shall display emergency information, public service announcements and other safety alerts.

-(c) Area.
-In the ML and MH zoning districts, signs shall not exceed 750 square feet of copy area per face.
+The sign shall come equipped with automatic dimming technology which automatically adjusts the sign's brightness based on surrounding light conditions. - (7) The electronic message billboard sign must contain a default mechanism that will freeze the sign in one position if a malfunction occurs. - (8) Upon notification from proper law enforcement agencies, public safety or emergency management authorities, the sign operators shall display emergency information, public service announcements and other safety alerts. - (ce) Area.
+In the ML and MH zoning districts, signs shall not exceed 700 square feet of copy area per face.
 In the CH, OW, CG and CG/CH zoning districts, signs shall not exceed 300 square feet of copy area per face.
-Sign extensions of not more than ten percent of the total sign area shall be permitted in addition to the maximum area permitted above.
+Sign extensions of not more than ten percent of the total sign area shall be permitted in addition to the maximum area permitted above. - (d) Spacing.
+Spacing between signs permitted under Section 12.04.005(b)(2) shall be at least 500 feet measured along the same side of the street and separated from a lot or parcel of land in an RS-1, RS-2, RS-3 or MHS zoning district by a minimum of 100 feet.